 If we aren’t objective when evaluating the news, we develop a biased perspective of a depressing and hopeless world that leaves us feeling despondent and drained.

-Here are some ideas on how you can engage and consume news healthily without having to sacrifice your peace of mind and inner balance:
+Here are some ideas on how to avoid negative media and consume news healthily without having to sacrifice your peace of mind and inner balance:

 1. Only listen to media sources that you trust: Be selective about the media sources that you pay attention to.
 Now that there’s freedom of press, and almost everyone has the freedom to express their opinions, we need to be discerning about whom we choose to listen to.
 Quality is more important than quantity.
 Aim for news outlets that try to be as factual, and objective, as possible in order to receive a balanced view, as opposed to the sensationalized new stories that you find in tabloids.
 Respectable news is one that is solution-focused, and that creates positive vibes.